OpenSlides/openslides-manage-service/README.md

     $ docker-compose rm

-It is also possible to use Docker Swarm instead of Docker Compose for bigger setups.
-Let us know if this is interesting for you.
+To remove the database you have to remove the content of the `db-data` directory.

-## Configuration of the generated YAML file
+## Configuration of the generated Docker Compose YAML file

-The setup command generates a YAML file (default filename: `docker-compose.yml`) with the container configuration for all services.
-This step can be configured with a YAML formated config file.
-E. g. to get a customized YAML file run:
+The `setup` command generates a Docker Compose YAML file (default filename:
+`docker-compose.yml`) with the container configuration for all services.
+This step can be configured with a (second) YAML formated configuration file.

+E. g. create a file `my-config.yml` like this:

+    ---
+    port: 9000

+See the [default config](pkg/config/default-config.yml) for syntax and defaults of this file.

+After you have such a file remove your Docker Compose YAML file and rerun the `setup` command:

     $ ./openslides setup --config my-config.yml .

+This way you get a Docker Compose YAML file which let OpenSlides listen on the configured custom port.

-To rebuild the YAML file without resetting the whole directory (including secrets) run:
+You may also use  the `--force` flag in some cases which also resets secrets and much more.
+To rebuild the Docker Compose YAML file without resetting the whole directory (including secrets) use the `config` command instead of the `setup` command.
+E. g. run:

     $ ./openslides config --config my-config.yml .

-See the [default config](pkg/config/default-config.yml) for syntax and defaults of this configuration YAML file.
+This command will just rebuild your Docker Compose YAML file.

 ## SSL encryption

-The manage tool provides settable options for using SSL encryption, which can be set in a `config.yml` file.
+The manage tool provides settable options for using SSL encryption, which can be set in a [custom YAML configuration file](#Configuration-of-the-generated-Docker-Compose-YAML-file).

-If you do not use a custom `config.yml` the setup command generates a self-signed certificate by default.
+If you do not use any customization the `setup` command generates a self-signed certificate by default.

-If you want to use any other certificate you posses, just replace `cert_crt` and `cert_key` files in the `secrets` directory before starting docker.
+If you want to use any other certificate you posses, just replace `cert_crt` and `cert_key` files in the `secrets` directory before starting Docker.

-If you want to disable SSL encryption, because you use OpenSlides behind your own proxy that provides SSL encryption, just  add the following line to your `config.yml`.
+If you want to disable SSL encryption, because you use OpenSlides behind your own proxy that provides SSL encryption, just  add the following line to your YAML configuration file.

     enableLocalHTTPS: false

 If you run OpenSlides behind a publicly accessible domain, you can use caddys integrated certificate retrieval.
-Add the following lines to your `config.yml` before running the setup command:
+Add the following lines to your YAML configuration file before running the setup command:

     enableAutoHTTPS: true
     defaultEnvironment: